viwal/nvim/README.md

 This config aims to have simple, yet effective editor to code (mostly Python, Golang)

+## Prerequirements
+- golang installed
+- python installed

+Note: If you don't want to use any mentioned, remove all the requirements from Lazy plugin (mainly Mason).

 ## Basics
 1. Install Nvim `brew install nvim`
 2. Clone this repo into `~/.config/nvim` folder